 Despite popular belief, slip and fall cases in Virginia are very difficult.
 As we’ve written before, our laws are stacked against victims of negligent property owners.
 Given that, it’s important that you work with a law firm that knows how to navigate our difficult laws.

 At Abrenio Law, we’ve been handling slip and fall cases for over a decade.
 To help, we must complete a thorough assessment of your case.
-If you’re reaching out to us regarding a slip and fall, below is a list of information we’ll need to answer to be successful in your case.
+If you’re reaching out to us regarding a slip and fall, below is a list of questions we’ll need to answer to be successful in your case.
 Once you’ve had a chance to review and gather this information, reach out for your Free Consultation at Ph.
-703-570-4180
+703-570-4180.

 What we need to know about your Virginia Slip & Fall Case.